 - NO Construction Material.
 All materials resulting from the repair, excavation, construction or demolition of buildings or structures shall be removed by, and at the expense of, the owner of the property or the contractor doing the work.

-- The following hazardous materials are not acceptable for collection by the Township: pesticides, herbicides, drain and oven cleaners, spot removers, dry cleaning fluid, rug cleaners, dyes, lighter fluids, photographic chemicals, concrete and asphalt sealers, swimming pool chemicals,oil based paint, paint thinner, turpentine, paint remover, furniture strippers and furniture refinishing products.
+- The following hazardous materials are not acceptable for collection by the Township: pesticides, herbicides, automotive oils, drain and oven cleaners, spot removers, dry cleaning fluid, rug cleaners, dyes, lighter fluids, photographic chemicals, concrete and asphalt sealers, swimming pool chemicals,oil based paint, paint thinner, turpentine, paint remover, furniture strippers and furniture refinishing products.
 Montgomery County sponsors a Household Hazardous Waste Collection Program to safely dispose of these items.
 For more information about the Household Hazardous Waste Program, please call 610-278-3618 or visit www.MontcoPARecycles.org.